shufan1/CommandlineTool_querynews/README.md

 ./filename --option xxx
 ```

-## prepareing the data in S3:
+## preparing the data in S3:
 1. create database in AWS Glue
 2. Create an S3 bucket for putting output
-3. In Athena, in settings, point output directory to your S3 bucket
+3. In Athena, in settings, point output directory to your S3 bucket, e.g. s3://myathenagdelt/**!!!
+Athena and S3 must be in the same region**
 4. In Athena, add the **_event_** table by selecting data from the open S3 bucket:
   ```
   CREATE EXTERNAL TABLE IF NOT EXISTS gdelt.events (